uzairleo/easy_geofencing/README.md

 ## Author

-This geofence_flutter plugin for Flutter is developed by [uzairleo](https://uzairleo.github.io/uzairleo-resume/#/).
+This easy_geofencing plugin for Flutter is developed by [uzairleo](https://uzairleo.github.io/uzairleo-resume/#/).